rune007/rune_stocks_flutter/README.md

 The application is controlled by 2 blocs:

 StockInfoBloc
-This bloc is responsible for controlling requests in the form of StockInfoEvents from the UI, requering data on various stock ticker symbols.
+This bloc is responsible for controlling requests in the form of StockInfoEvents from the UI, requiring data on various stock ticker symbols.
 The bloc responds in the form of StockInfoStates, which in turn is picked up by the UI.